sashirestela/simple-openai/README.md

     .projectId(System.getenv("OPENAI_PROJECT_ID"))
     .build();
 ```
-Optionally, as well, you could provide a custom Java HttpClient object if you want to have more options for the http connection, such as executors, proxy, timeout, cookies, etc. ([See here](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.Builder.html) for more details).
-In the following example we are providing a custom HttpClient:
+Simple-OpenAI uses one of the following available http client components: [Java's HttpClient](https://docs.oracle.com/en/java/javase/11/docs/api/java.net.http/java/net/http/HttpClient.html) (by default) or [Square's OkHttp](https://square.github.io/okhttp/) (adding a dependency).You can use the ```clientAdapter``` attribute to indicate which to use.
+In the following example we are providing a custom Java HttpClient:
 ```java
 var httpClient = HttpClient.newBuilder()
     .version(Version.HTTP_1_1)